xi0ni/Development/TERMINALCOMMANDS.md

-mv: mv [filename] and then the path to where you want to put it cd .. : goes back a directory git revert -m 1 [number] : reverts a commit if you make a mistake. where it says number go to the website and copy the id number and letters
+mv: mv [filename] and then the path to where you want to put it cd .. : goes back a directory git revert -m 1 [number] : reverts a commit if you make a mistake. where it says number go to the website and copy the id number and letters git commit -m "commit message here" : commits changes made to files in a repo